hakank/picat_regex/README.md

         "^([^\"]+?\"(.+?)\"\\s+(.+?)$"

 * Subject is a string.
+It is the string/text that we want to do some operation on with the regex.

 * Capture is a list of the captures (empty if there is no capture groups).
+See below for more details about the captures.

 Here are the functions/predicates: